stanman71/Python_Projects/Football/README.md

 ### Features

-- Import soccer results and save them in csv-files
+- crawl the soccer results from the official dfb-website and save them in csv-files
-- Choose a club for more information
+- choose a club for more information
-- Get the season overview
+- get the season overview
-- Create a point diagram
+- create a point diagram
-- Calculate the ATT/DEF value and try to predict the results (based on poisson)
+- calculate the ATT/DEF value and try to predict the results (based on poisson)
-- Compare the predict results and real results by using the coefficient of determination
+- compare the predict results and real results by using the coefficient of determination

 ------------
 ------------